 Though the WIIN Act has many benefits nationwide, the Great Lakes – the largest surface freshwater system in the world – will receive $1.5 billion over five years (via the GRLI) to strengthen fish and wildlife protection, Great Lakes Navigation systems and updates to freshwater infrastructure.
 Some 3,000 projects have been completed across the 8-state basin since the inception of GRLI in 2010.

 “The Senate’s approval of the final, negotiated bill is an important step forward for projects and policies that will benefit our economy, the environment and the public safety of our nation’s communities,” said Lynn Scarlett, The Nature Conservancy’s Managing Director for Public Policy.
 “It shows the continued broad support for sensible management of our water resources.
 The bill includes a stronger focus on the role natural and nature-based solutions can play to help meet the needs of people and communities.
-Nature is often our first and most effective line of defense against natural disasters such as flooding and storms, so appropriate consideration of nature-based solutions in projects is smart and efficient.
+Nature is often our first and most effective line of defense against natural disasters such as flooding and storms.
 While we had hoped Congress might go further, the legislation makes important improvements in the use, protection and restoration of our rivers, coasts and other water resources.”

 Important policy changes in the bill:

 • provide a limited, yet reasonable, time period for how long ecosystem restoration projects should be monitored and actively maintained once a project has achieved its restoration objective;

 • improve mitigation projects, including work to advance and consider habitat connectivity;

 • clarify that emergency flood responses consider restoration and protection of natural resources, including the use of wetlands, natural floodplains, coastal dunes, and ocean reefs;

 • advance the use of nature-based infrastructure and coastal resiliency;